jxjo/PlanformCreator2/README.md

 ### Airfoils

 A wing section can either be assigned a fixed airfoil or the airfoil can be left open.
 In this case, a 'strak' (or 'blended') airfoil is created for this wing Section by blending the left and right neighboring airfoils.
-The "blending ratio" is derived from the ratio of the respective chord length of the wing Sections.
+The "blending ratio" is derived from the ratio of the respective chord length of the wing sections.

 ![PC2](images/Wing_sections_and_Airfoils.png "Wing sections and airfoils")

-<sup>The wing Sections of a wing with the corresponding airfoils.
+<sup>Wing sections with the corresponding airfoils.
 The airfoil at 'section 3' is created by blending JX-GP-100 and JX-GP-055.
 The airfoils have a "nick name" - here "GP" - to ease readability.  </sup>
 </p>

 The airfoils can either be viewed in normal, normed scale or in their 'real' scale within their wing sections: